rjjrbatarao/obrajs/README.md

 Many frameworks are built with a pack of bundlers, packes and rawjs just eliminate the need of it thus raw speed of web application development can be achieved with single page web applications.

 ## How does rawjs work
 Just created a wrapper of the javascript's built in string templating `${}` and expose a prettier compatible template static files.
 It uses 2 usable functions raw_load_html and the raw_load_string.
 The template here can be made with different file extension naming i just use default .html to make prettier happy but it can be any seriously. ${_name} the _name here can be functions global variables or from the template raw_load_html/raw_load_string obj argument.
 The obj accepts any json key naming.
 For now only functions, string, integer, boolean are supported, for array and object the test2.html template provides example how to handle this kind of data type.
+Extend raw.js functionalities as you like :)

 ## Rawjs 3 main functions
 ```js